CALL US

 2. Hyperbaric Oxygen Chambers Increase Oxygen

 There is no way to control how much oxygen is absorbed into the body.
 Hyperbaric Oxygen Chambers are a method that is hypothesized to increase the amount of oxygen absorbed by increasing atmospheric pressure, typically two to three times the external pressure, meaning the patient is inhaling 100% oxygen.
+As such, investing in hyperbaric chamber manufacturers that provide safe, effective, and efficient chambers is vital in ensuring that patients receive the full benefits of hyperbaric treatment.

 The hyperbaric oxygen chamber works by providing a controllable source of oxygen.
 Typically, oxygen is absorbed by the lungs initially and then delivered throughout the body via the heart and circulatory system to all tissues and organs.
 The hyperbaric chamber allows oxygen to dissolve in blood, body fluids, cerebrospinal fluid (the fluid around the brain and spinal cord), bone tissue, and lymph nodes.
 Then, the oxygen-rich fluids can flow to areas of the body where blood circulation is restricted.
 Hyperbaric Oxygen Chambers assist the body by helping the immune cells kill bacteria, reducing inflammation, and allowing collateral circulation (the growth of new blood vessels to provide extra oxygen to affected areas of the body).